leosid-dev/scratch/README.md

   ```bash
   ssh -Y <username>@<ipaddress>
   ```
-  -Accept the fingerprint prompt to add the server to known hosts.
+  - Accept the fingerprint prompt to add the server to known hosts.
   - Once connected, you are good to go.
 Open any GUI applications. (with few caveats specific to centos7 in the server)